Valley of Tears: Third day

 On 8 October, the Israeli 7th Brigade fought against elements of the Syrian 7th Division, the 3rd Armored Division and independent units, including the Republican Guard.
-On the brigade's southern flank, Zamir's company fought an armored force that had entered the area during the night.
+On the brigade's southern flank, Zamir's company fought an armoured force that had entered the area during the night.
 Zamir's force of seven tanks held the attack and eliminated about thirty Syrian tanks, two APC companies and twenty vehicles.
-In the afternoon, three individual Syrian tank battalion concentrations with armored infantry tried to break through in the Hermonit area.
+In the afternoon, three individual Syrian tank battalion concentrations with armoured infantry tried to break through in the Hermonit area.
 The Syrian artillery identified the Israeli positions and inflicted most of its casualties.
-The 7th Brigade lost about 50 dead and many wounded, and were left with fewer than 45 working tanks.
+The 7th Brigade lost about 50 dead and many wounded and were left with fewer than 45 working tanks.
 Ben-Gal decided to create a reserve of five tanks under the command of his operations officer, whom he ordered to move back about half a kilometre away and prepare to block a Syrian breakthrough.

 At dusk, Abrash's tank was hit just as he was getting it ready for a new attack, and he was killed.
 At night, the Syrians attacked the central sector towards Booster.
 Ben-Gal ordered Zamir's company to counterattack from the flank and the rear of the enemy.
 Zamir's seven tanks managed to break the attack.